-Those in charge of applying on-page SEO typically begin by researching relevant, high-value keywords and topics.
+Those responsible for applying on-page SEO typically begin by researching relevant, high-value keywords and topics.
 The content then reflects the keywords and topics found through research.
-The result is a page both optimised for search and people.
+The result is a page optimised for search and people.

 Effective on-page SEO ensures every page is unique and holds value.